 The story of air is more complicated since many insulating materials require cellular structures that contain vast numbers of small air spaces to achieve their full insulating potential, such as fiberglass insulation.
 If the air spaces in fiberglass insulation collapse, the insulation value drops.

 For example, the water heating industry added more insulation to their tank heaters to meet DOE energy standards in April 2015.
-This followed decades of industry claims that water heaters had enough insulation despite simple thermometer test that proved otherwise.
+This action followed decades of industry claims that water heaters had enough insulation despite simple thermometer test that proved otherwise.
 Tape thermometer covered with insulation to side of water heater and check before and after temperatures reveals heat loss.
-There's even a name for it: standy loss.
+There's even a name for it: standby loss.